Jeff-Bouchard/hub.docker.com/pyuheprng/README.md

 `/dev/urandom` will return data even when the entropy pool is depleted, which is **cryptographically unsafe**.

-By disabling it via GRUB, we ensure:
+By disabling it via GRUB and running pyuheprng, we ensure for this host:
-- No weak randomness fallback
+- No weak randomness fallback under normal Linux RNG semantics
-- All cryptographic operations use `/dev/random`
+- All cryptographic operations use `/dev/random` fed by hardened sources
-- System blocks rather than proceed unsafely
+- System blocks rather than proceed unsafely when entropy is genuinely unavailable
-- Absolute cryptographic security
+- RNG behavior is hardened well beyond typical Linux defaults

 ## Monitoring